raphbaier/StrategyAssessment/README.md

 # Strategy Assessment

-An application designed to support trading decisions for investors (link: https://strategy-assessment.com )
+An application designed to support trading decisions for investors

 ![](preview.png)